redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-container-anaconda-ks/README.md

 This way, we will be able to streamline the creation of VMs based on a frozen, immutable configuration that will take few seconds to be deployed.

-??? tip
+!!! info "Note about using a specific version of RHEL"

-  "We will stay on RHEL9 to further show how to perform major upgrades in a following example."
+    We will stay on RHEL9 to further show how to perform major upgrades in a following example.

 The Containerfile.anaconda in the example: